State Justice Institute.

 4. Submission Requirements

-Letters of application will be considered on a quarterly rolling basis.
+Letters of application may be submitted at any time and will be considered on a quarterly rolling basis.
 Applications should be received by the first day of the second month of a calendar quarter in order to be reviewed at the Board meeting for that quarter.
+(Dates of Board meetings will be available on the Web site once they are established: http://www.Statejustice.org.)

 D. Partner Grants

-Scholarship funds may be used only to cover the costs of tuition, transportation, and reasonable lodging expenses (not to exceed the GSA approved lodging rate for the location of the program, excluding taxes).
+Scholarship funds may be used only to cover the costs of tuition, transportation, and reasonable lodging expenses (not to exceed $150 per night, including taxes).
 Transportation expenses may include round-trip coach airfare or train fare.
 Scholarship recipients are strongly encouraged to take advantage of excursion or other special airfares (e.g., reductions offered when a ticket is purchased 21 days in advance of the travel date) when making their travel arrangements.
-Recipients who drive to a program site may receive the accepted GSA rate for mileage up to the amount of the advanced-purchase round-trip airfare between their homes and the program sites.
+Recipients who drive to a program site may receive $.585/mile (or the accepted GSA rate) up to the amount of the advanced-purchase round-trip airfare between their homes and the program sites.
 Funds to pay tuition, transportation, and lodging expenses in excess of $1,500 and other costs of attending the program—such as meals, materials, transportation to and from airports, and local transportation (including rental cars)—at the program site must be obtained from other sources or borne by the scholarship recipient.
-Furthermore, lodging costs for non-training days must be borne by the scholarship recipient, with the exception of the day prior to the beginning of the training and the last day of training.
 Scholarship applicants are encouraged to check other sources of financial assistance and to combine aid from various sources whenever possible.
 A scholarship is not transferable to another individual.
 It may be used only for the course specified in the application unless the applicant's request to attend a different course that meets the eligibility requirements is approved in writing by the Institute.
 Decisions on such requests will be made within 30 days after the receipt of the request letter.

 2. Eligibility Requirements

 Applicants are encouraged not to wait for the decision on a scholarship to register for an educational program they wish to attend.
-The Institute does not submit the names of scholarship recipients to educational organizations, nor provide the funds to the educational organization.
-Scholarship funds are provided as reimbursements to the scholarship recipient.
+The Institute does not submit the names of scholarship recipients to educational organizations.

 a.
 Scholarship Application—Form S1 (Appendix D).
 The Scholarship Application requests basic information about the applicant and the educational program the applicant would like to attend.
-It also addresses the applicant's commitment to share the skills and knowledge gained with local court colleagues.
+It also addresses the applicant's commitment to share the skills and knowledge gained with local court colleagues and to submit an evaluation of the program the applicant attends.
 The Scholarship Application must bear the original signature of the applicant.
 Faxed or photocopied signatures will not be accepted.
-Please be sure to indicate whether the state will be providing funds for the project and, if so, how much.
-The Institute will not supplant state funds for these scholarships: It can only provide funding above the amount to be covered by the State.
+Please be sure to indicate whether the State will be providing funds for the project and, if so, how much.
+The Institute will not supplant State funds for these scholarships: it can only provide funding above the amount to be covered by the State.

 4. Submission Requirements